CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 </pre>

 # Requirements
 PostgreSQL 9.6+ and PostGIS 2.3+.
-Recommended versions are PostgreSQL 13 and Post GIS 3.x, or PostgreSQL 11 or 12 and PostGIS 2.3+.
+Recommended versions are PostgreSQL 13 and PostGIS 3.x, or PostgreSQL 11 or 12 and PostGIS 2.3+.

 # Version Releases